Grassss/CMTabBarController/Readme.md

 ---
 ###Why CMTabBarController?

-CMTabBarController is inspired by the UITableViewController and cutom tab bar from <a href="https://github.com/boctor/idev-recipes">idev-recipes</a>.
+CMTabBarController is inspired by the UITabBarController and cutom tab bar from <a href="https://github.com/boctor/idev-recipes">idev-recipes</a>.
 Mostly it use same custom UI from idev-recipes with native behaviour.

 Marrying the feature set from both, CMTabBarController throws

-* iOS 4.x and iOS 5.x suppotr
+* iOS 4.x and iOS 5.x suppot
 * Rotation handling
 * Custom selection background and mask
 * Custom tab bar background